virgo47/restful-spring-security/README.md

 ## Notes

+* I recently upgraded the demo to Spring Boot 1.3 to avoid the need of running application server.
+  This brought Spring Security 4.x as well, but I didn't convert the XML configuration for Spring Security completely yet.
+Currently 3 "bash" tests fail, I have to look at it. (/ test is just a regression as we don't have any page there now, two other failures indicate that security annotations are ignored.)
 * If `context:component-scan` is used in Spring configs, be sure to specify disjoint values for `base-package`.
   You don't want your Controllers to be picked by main appcontext or the other way around.
 Separate JARs don't solve this because the resolution (initialization) is performed during runtime.